 Let me just tell you that this stew doesn’t have strong spices or crazy flavors.
 It is not spicy – Persian food is NOT spicy.
 But these wonderful ingredients give plenty of flavor.
 It really is a very special dish.

-This wonderful stew is a staple dish in the Persian household and is one my favorite Persian dishes.
-It is fragrant, incredibly flavorful, and is one of my favorite ways to eat eggplant.
+This is a staple dish in the Persian household and is served during the week for family dinners or shared on special occasions.
+It is fragrant, incredibly flavorful, and is one of my favorite ways to enjoy eggplant.

 As with most Persian stews, it tastes even better the next day.
 This is definitely a dish that you can make ahead 2 days in advance and just reheat for your dinner party.
 And for me, making a spectacular dish over the course of a couple days, helps me out a lot.